oroinc/documentation/commerce/configuration_guide/pricing/global_currency.rst

 * Specify the conversion rate to and from the base currency.

-* Define the order used when the currencies are displayed to the front store and management console users.
+* Define the order used when the currencies are displayed to the storefront and management console users.

 * Toggle between the currency display formats (currency code, e.g. USD, and currency symbol, e.g. $).